skip to Main Content

 Should you appeal your tax audit results?

-The idea of facing an IRS audit can cause many New York residents to feel anxious.
+The idea of facing an IRS tax audit can cause many New York residents to feel anxious.
 Often, this feeling may have you paying close attention to your tax records and documents in hopes of lessening your likelihood of getting the dreaded letter indicating that the government office intends to audit you.
 Unfortunately, even despite best efforts, you could still find yourself having your financial information coming under review.

 In the event that the IRS does find an issue with your tax return, you could potentially face fines and penalties.
 However, before simply accepting the results of their audit, you may wish to consider filing an appeal.
 Many people do not know about this option, but it could potentially help your situation.

-Are audit appeals common?
+Are tax audit appeals common?

 Though an entire office of the IRS is delegated to handling audit appeals, only 10 percent of taxpayers choose to take advantage of appealing the results of audits.
 No clear reason exists for why this percentage remains so low as the appeals process tends to move forward quickly and easily.
 Additionally, there is no cost associated with filing an audit appeal with the IRS.